meyvain/meyvain.com/content/portfolio/Biohackers.md

 <figure>
   <img class="fit image" src="images/fulls/under_your_skin_web_look.png" />
-  <figcaption> Snapshot from a YouTube video I put together for the Under your Skin project demonstrating the experience from the viewpoint of a Biohacker customer, i.e the user, browsing through the catalogue and using the AR app.</figcaption>
+  <figcaption> Snapshot from a YouTube video I'd put together for the Under your Skin project demonstrating the experience from the viewpoint of a Biohacker customer, i.e the user, browsing through the catalogue and using the AR app I made.</figcaption>
 </figure>